siongui/userpages/content/articles/2018/01/17/bulma-dropdown-with-javascript%en.rst

 The JavaScript code comes from *main.js* used in the official site [2]_.
 I put the code here in the post  for easy search by Google or other search engines.

+If you do not want to toggle with JavaScript, you can use pure css solution.
+See [3]_.

 .. code-block:: javascript